Why Choose a Small Batch Recipe?

 Bonus Tips for Baking Success

-- Chilling the Dough: If you prefer thicker cookies, chill the dough for 15 minutes before baking.
-Chilling prevents the cookies from spreading too much in the oven.
+If you’re making a small batch chocolate chip cookies recipe, chilling the dough is a key step for achieving your desired texture.
+If you prefer thicker cookies, chill the dough for 15 minutes before baking.
+Chilling prevents the cookies from spreading too much in the oven, helping you achieve that bakery-style thickness.

-- Storage: Store any leftover cookies in an airtight container to preserve freshness for up to 3 days.
+Store any leftover cookies from your small batch chocolate chip cookies recipe in an airtight container to preserve freshness for up to 3 days.
+This ensures your cookies stay soft, chewy, and just as delicious as when they were baked.

 Pro Tips for Perfect Cookies Every Time

-- Don’t overbake!
-Cookies continue to bake on the hot baking sheet after being removed from the oven.
+- Don’t Overbake: Remember, cookies continue to bake on the hot baking sheet after being removed from the oven.

 Adding Nuts, Coconut, or Dried Fruits